 5. Personalized experiences help retain more customers

-Consider data points such as customer’s purchase history, region, age, gender, personal preferences, product interaction, etc., to recommend contextual and personalized products and offers.
+Consider data points such as a customer’s purchase history, region, age, gender, personal preferences, product interaction, etc., to recommend contextual and personalized products and offers.
 Choose the right audience:

 For example, Nike personalized its products and product recommendations based on customer interests.

-With an AI-powered personalization platform, you can offer accurate, personalized recommendations and consider thousands of data points without any manual effort.
+With an AI-powered personalization platform, you can offer accurate, personalized recommendations and consider thousands of data points without manual effort.

 6. Introduce loyalty programs